JOSH JACOBSON | DURATION: 55 MINUTES

-He describes living and working in New York City.
+He discusses a moment of clarity that changed his career and living and working in New York City.

 He shares what he learned reinventing himself in Charlotte during the Great Recession.

-He reveals what he is winning at and the pathway that is unfolding in his life.
+Josh connects craft beer to a curated community, what he is winning at, and what is unfolding in his life.

 plus Mark's Personal Word Essay: Love is All You Need